No decision yet from Aaron Rodgers as the NFL quarterback carousel prepares to spin

 “Obviously we’re planning for a lot of different scenarios,” Packers General Manager Brian Gutekunst said Tuesday at the NFL scouting combine.
 “But certainly once we kind of get the situation with Aaron figured out, then everything can kind of follow.
 So that’s kind of where we’re at.”

 Other teams undoubtedly feel the same way.
 Trade speculation has persisted regarding Wilson, the nine-time Pro Bowl selection for the Seattle Seahawks.
-The Houston Texans could seek to trade Watson, the three-time Pro Bowler who did not play last season while facing allegations of sexual misconduct made by women in civil lawsuits.
+The Houston Texans could seek to trade Watson, the three-time Pro Bowl pick who did not play last season while facing allegations of sexual misconduct made by women in civil lawsuits.

 The Indianapolis Colts could part with Carson Wentz only one season after obtaining him in a trade with the Philadelphia Eagles.
 Colts General Manager Chris Ballard was noncommittal Tuesday.
 And the San Francisco 49ers could trade Jimmy Garoppolo and hand their quarterback job to Trey Lance entering his second NFL season.